 Eat a lot of fish because

-Scent of fish
+The aroma of fish

 You can buy Piedmont wines at:

 Every bottle of DOC or DOCG wine produced and sold in Piedmont has to bear a strip on its neck which is not to be confused with the label guaranteeing the traceability of the wine from the vineyard of origin.

 Choosing wines on the basis of:

-Often wine may also be bought directly from the barrel.
+Wine may also be bought directly from the barrel.

-In this case it would be advisable to buy it from trustworthy retailers, wineries or cooperative cellars, with proven reputation for excellence.
+In this case it would be advisable to buy it from trustworthy retailers, wineries or cooperative cellars, with a proven reputation for excellence.